WisconsinAutonomous/docker-novnc/README.md

 # noVNC Display Container
 ```
 ```
 This image is intended to be used for displaying X11 applications from other containers in a browser.
-A stand-alone demo as well as a [Version 2](https://docs.docker.com/compose/compose-file/#version-2) composition.
+A stand-alone demo as well as a [Version 3](https://docs.docker.com/compose/compose-file/#version-3) composition.

+The [original image](https://github.com/theasp/docker-novnc) for use by the [Wisconsin Autonomous](https://wa.wisc.edu) student organization.

 ## Image Contents